Carcant Wind Farm Community Benefit Fund (Moorfoot)

 The panel of up to seven members includes a mixture of community councillors and other members of the community:

-- Up to two community council representatives appointed directly by the community council.
+- Up to two community council representatives are appointed directly by the community council.

 - One each from the management committees for the three village halls in the area.

-- Up to two ‘wider community’ representatives selected through an open and transparent process.
+- Up to two ‘wider community’ representatives were selected through an open and transparent process.

 Each Panel member typically serves a minimum of one and a maximum of three years, with members retiring on a phased basis to ensure knowledge and expertise are retained.
 Opportunities to become a Panel member are openly advertised, both locally and on this website.

-If your grant request is for less than £150 you can apply for a Micro Grant administered by the Community Council – see Useful links, below.
+If your grant request is for less than £250 you can apply for a Micro-grant administered by the Community Council – see Useful links, below.